JSP Example in Eclipse

-In this article, I'm gonna show you how to create a JSP Hello World example with Eclipse IDE.
+In this article, I'm going to show you how to create a step-by-step JSP Hello World example using Eclipse IDE.

 What is a JSP File?

-JavaServer page (JSP) is a template for a Web page that uses Java code to generate an HTML document dynamically.
+A JavaServer Page (JSP) is a web page template that uses Java code to generate an HTML document dynamically.
 JSPs are run in a server-side component known as a JSP container, which translates them into equivalent Java servlets.

-Well, a JSP file is simply an HTML page with some Java code sprinkled in and it basically gives you dynamic content that you can include on your page.
+A JSP file is simply an HTML page with some Java code sprinkled in, providing dynamic content on your page.

-The end result is that you'll have an HTML page with content that's generated by some Java code.
+The end result is an HTML page with content generated by Java code.

 Where is the JSP Processed?

-• JSP file is actually processed on the server.
-For example, JSP file can be processed on a web server or application servers like tomcat server or Glassfish or JBoss etc.
+• JSP files are processed on the server, for example, on web servers or application servers like Tomcat, Glassfish, or JBoss.

-• Finally, when JSP file processing completed, the result of the Java code is actually included in the HTML returned to the browser.
+• After processing, the Java code results are included in the HTML returned to the browser.

-• JSP file must have a .jsp extension.
+• The JSP file must have a .jsp extension.

-• In enterprise J2EE web applications, it is recommended to keep JSP files inside WEB-INF folder.
+• In enterprise J2EE web applications, it is recommended to keep JSP files inside the WEB-INF folder.

 2. Create helloworld.jsp File